Haddonfield, New Jersey Revolutionary War Sites

 Across from the Indian King Tavern

-This building now is used as office by attorneys and a doctor
+This building now is used as an office building

 Map / Directions to the 256 / 258 Kings Highway East